-For Judy Kriger, a new assistant professor of Animation, it all started with the famous animator Chuck Jones, best known for his work with Warner Bros.
+For Judy Kriger, Associate Professor and Co-Chair of Animation, it all started with the famous animator Chuck Jones, best known for his work with Warner Bros.
 Cartoons on the Looney Tunes and Merrie Melodies shorts.

 Jones, of course, begat Bugs, Daffy, Porky, Wile E., the Road Runner and so many others in Warner Bros.’ wild and hilarious brood.
 “I have fond memories of watching those animated shorts with my parents and siblings,” she recalls.
 “And I always enjoyed drawing.”

 She followed her passion for drawing, obtaining a BFA from Rhode Island School of Design and an MFA from CalArts.
 Currently teaching Intro to 3D Animation Production and the Senior Studio classes, Professor Kriger’s regard for Animation as a discipline is expansive.
 “In my view, animation is the highest art form because it combines all of the arts,” she says.
 “You have to cultivate the rhythmic grace of a dancer, the artistic talents of a painter or sculptor, the eye of a cinematographer, and the timing and stage presence of an actor.”

 Professor Kriger is as passionate about teaching as she is about the discipline itself.
 “I tell my students to learn to love learning,” she says.
 “This field entails being open to constantly embracing new things, working well with others and communicating stories clearly.
 Animation requires being motivated to work hard and dedicating time for lots of “pencil mileage.”
 While it’s essential to stay current with the latest software, ultimately, it’s not about the tools – it’s about being a creative person who can think on his or her feet, and being open to feedback while simultaneously being able to maintain your integrity in an ever-changing field.”